aluppol/aluppol/README.md

 # I'm Albert Luppol

-Software Engineer with 5+ years of experience in web services design, development, and optimization.
-My background in mechatronics enhances my approach in areas like robotics and smart control systems.
-From AI-driven solutions to CRM system development, I integrate software with complex control architectures, streamlining tech-driven solutions.
+Software Engineer specializing in backend development.
+With three years of experience, I've made a mark in Python, SQL, and JavaScript.
+My expertise lies in optimizing application performance and developing robust APIs.
+Committed to innovation and eager to engage with like-minded professionals.

 You can reach me by email at albert.y.luppol@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/aluppol).